 Diamondback Energy Inc (FANG) Rating Increased to Buy at Zacks Investment Research

-The brokerage currently has a $116.00 price objective on the stock.
-Zacks Investment Research's price objective would suggest a potential upside of 12.98% from the company's current price.
+The brokerage presently has a $116.00 price objective on the stock.
+Zacks Investment Research's price target would indicate a potential upside of 11.84% from the company's current price.

 Comments